Should you be afraid of processed foods?

 A diet high in ultra-processed foods can contribute to weight

-you eat a lot of ultra-processed foods, it can be helpful to try and reduce this.
+you eat a lot of ultra-processed foods, it can be helpful to try and reduce this by swapping to something else.

-You can aim to eat ultra-processed foods in moderation, but other processed foods don’t have to be.
+You can aim to eat ultra-processed foods in moderation, but other processed foods don’t have to be avoided.

 I hope this post has given you the facts to make informed